• Skip to main content

 Prepare the saffron milk

-• Crush the saffron strands with a dash of sugar with a back of a spoon.
-The sugar helps to break down the saffron strands easily and we can get the maximum out of the little saffron.
-Stir in the crushed saffron to the warm milk and keep it covered until needed.
-You can make this ahead and keep refrigerated.
+• Crush the saffron strands with a dash of sugar with the back of a spoon.
+The sugar helps to break down the saffron strands easily, and we can get the maximum out of the little saffron.
+Stir the crushed saffron into the warm milk and keep it covered until needed.
+You can make this ahead and keep it refrigerated.

 a pinch of saffron strands